HeidarM/Quench_Simulation/README.md

 - V1 and V2 of the paper appears to have some typos in the construction of G(theta), H12(theta) and other details.
 Mathematica file checks some of these formulas.

 ## How to run
-Can be run by using a config file as
+Quantum algorithm (QiSkit) can be run by using a config file as

 python main.py --config config.yaml